Articles

 Proj Floating Point Error Investigation

 TL;DR MacOS 13.3 or 13.3.1 incorporated a change that is affecting calculations in proj for applications running on those versions of the OS.
-The change appears to be relatviely subtle, only affecting a single test in a single projection and only on x86_64, not arm, but …
+The change appears to be relatively subtle, only affecting a single test in a single projection and only on x86_64, not arm, but …

 Renovating GitLab registries